bpucker/MybMonday/README.md

 ### (6) Red and white strawberries ###

 > **_<a href="https://twitter.com/boas_pucker/status/1373884648485445633">TWEET</a>:_** The red colour of octoploid strawberry (Fragaria × ananassa) is controlled by a MYB.
-A 8bp insertion in the CDS of FaMYB10 can change the colour from red to white through a single loss-of-function allele. #MybMonday (src: https://bit.ly/2ZUIGBV)
+A 8bp insertion in the CDS of FaMYB10 can change the colour from red to white through a single loss-of-function allele. #MybMonday

 <a href="https://twitter.com/boas_pucker/status/1373884648485445633">
 <img alt="Red and white strawberries (Tweet #6)" src="https://pbs.twimg.com/media/EvNUujRWgAIgh6r?format=jpg&name=medium" width="30%" height="30%">